mikesmullin/cpp20-win11-x64-sdl2-vulkan/README.md

   - learn how to name objects for debugging in RenderDoc https://www.saschawillems.de/blog/2016/05/28/tutorial-on-using-vulkans-vk_ext_debug_marker-with-renderdoc/

+- Use class RAII to manage vk object lifetimes, and refactor long source files into reusable modules
 - Understand whether to adopt the DAG/terraform type of interface for my Vulkan wrapper
   - learn how to draw a complex scene while reducing draw calls
     - using Unity's frame debugger https://www.youtube.com/watch?v=vU3au56UV_E